 Here are some things I’m always interested in doing:

 * I would love be a paid blogger again, writing about visual culture, housing, or architecture for the website of a smart publication or organization.
+And develop quality content for non-print formats.

 *And, yes, of course, I’m always open to magazine assignments and interesting copy writing gigs.